ProtDos/pq-ntru/README.md

 ![License](https://img.shields.io/badge/license-Apache-blue.svg) ![Python](https://img.shields.io/badge/python-3.6%2B-brightgreen.svg) ![Version](https://img.shields.io/badge/version-1.0.0-orange.svg)

+# Warning: The Description Doesnt Work As Of Now.
+Fixing Soon

 ## Overview

 Welcome to the NTRUEncrypt implementation, a robust lattice-based public key encryption scheme designed to withstand potential quantum computer attacks.
 This implementation uses the **NTRU Prime 4591** parameter set, offering an estimated security level of up to **256 bits**.
 Our goal is to provide a secure encryption solution for sensitive data in the age of quantum computing.